haskoin/haskoin-core/README.md

 # Haskoin Wallet

-Implementation of a Bitcoin SPV Wallet with BIP32 and multisig support.
+Implementation of a Bitcoin HD (BIP32) multisig SPV Wallet in Haskell.

 ## Features

-This package provides a SPV (simple payment verification) wallet implementation.
-It features BIP32 key management, deterministic signatures (RFC-6979) and first order support for multi-signature transactions.
-You can communicate with the wallet process through a ZeroMQ API or through a command-line tool called "hw" which is also provided in this package.
+This package provides a Haskell SPV (simple payment verification) wallet implementation.
+It features BIP32 hierarchical-deterministic key management, deterministic signatures (RFC-6979) and first order support for multi-signature transactions.
+You can communicate with the wallet process using JSON serialization over ØMQ socket or the supplied “hw” tool.

 ## Library Documentation